Savannah Chrisley Rocks Short Hair In Filtered Snap For A ‘Boost Of Confidence’

 Unfortunately, the photo was still met with a heavy amount of criticism.
 The overwhelming majority of the negative comments were focused on the length of her hair.
 One individual noted that she needed to consume things that made her hair grow back before proceeding to question her sexuality.

-Savannah, however, did have some followers note that while they were not a fan of her short hair, they still supported her.
+Savannah did have some followers note that while they were not a fan of her short hair, they still supported her.

 Chrisley had a few individuals add that she didn’t need a filter to look fabulous.
 One follower even admitted that they wished they were as brave as Savannah when it came to wearing short hair.